concrete5-community/alert_popup/README.md

 # Alert Popup

-Alert Popup is a ConcreteCMS/concrete5 package that allows you to:
+Alert Popup is a ConcreteCMS/concrete5 package that allows you to display rich text in a modal dialog.

-- add a button or link in a page
-- when users click that button/link, a popup with custom text with be displayed to users
+The dialog can be opened by a button or a link (you can specify text or an image for them), as well as via a very simple JavaScript line.

+You can control these aspects of the modal:

+- width and maximum width
+- height and maximum height
+- border size and color
+- option to animate the modal when it opens and closes

+The content of the dialog is rich text.